neo4j/neo4j-java-driver/README.md

 python3 main.py --tests TESTKIT_TESTS UNIT_TESTS --configs 4.3-enterprise
 ````

-On Windows or in the abscence of a Bash-compatible environment, the required steps are probably different.
+On Windows or in the absence of a Bash-compatible environment, the required steps are probably different.
 A simple `mvn clean install` will require admin rights on Windows, because our integration tests require admin privileges to install and start a service.

 If all of this fails and you only want to try out a local development version of the driver, you could skip all tests like this: